Court Approved Parent Education Classes

 Yes, the parenting course is completely mobile device friendly.

 What topics are in the parent education classes?

-There are 25 legislatively required topics, which include but are not limited to the following:
+There are 25 legislatively required topics, which includes, but are not limited, to the following:

 - Roles of courts, attorneys, and legal professionals

 - Alternative Dispute Resolution processes (ENE and mediation)

 - Child support and financial responsibilities of parents; organization for divorce